arsenetar/dupeguru/help/en/results.rst

   not be touched and will stay where they are.
 * **Remove Selected from Results:** Remove all selected duplicates from results.
 Note that all selected reference files will be ignored, only duplicates can be removed with this action.
-* **Make Selected Reference:** Promote all selected duplicates to reference.
+* **Make Selected into Reference:** Promote all selected duplicates to reference.
 If a duplicate is a part of a group having a reference file coming from a reference folder (in blue color), no action will be taken for this duplicate.
 If more than one duplicate among the same group are selected, only the first of each group will be promoted.
 * **Add Selected to Ignore List:** This first removes all selected duplicates from results, and then add the match of that duplicate and the current reference in the ignore list.
 This match will not come up again in further scan.
 The duplicate itself might come back, but it will be